DuTran-KD/pokemon/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact [your email or GitHub profile].
+For any inquiries, please contact duu.trancong@gmail.com